GrokDarkMatter/ISA-L-PC/README.md

 [API Details for PCLib_2D_AVX512_GFNI](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/Documentation/PCLib_2D_AVX512_GFNI_READ_ME.md)

+# Performance Tests

+[This Document](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/Documentation/erasure_code_perf_READ_ME.md) details the functionality and usage of the erasure_code_perf.c file.
+The software is developed for high-performance erasure coding, which is widely used for data recovery in distributed storage systems.
+Single threaded single level RS coding is measured and compared to ISA-L.

+[This Document](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/Documentation/poly_code_perf_READ_ME.md) details the functionality and usage of the poly_code_perf.c file.
+The software is developed for high-performance erasure coding, which is widely used for data recovery in distributed storage systems.
+Single threaded multi-level RS coding is measured and compared to ISA-L

+[This Document](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/Documentation/poly_core_perf_READ_ME.md) details the functionality and usage of the poly_core_perf.c file.
+The software is developed for high-performance erasure coding, which is widely used for data recovery in distributed storage systems.
+Multi-threaded multi-level RS encoding is measured and compared to ISA-L

 ### Performance Charts for x86 and ARM64

 Here's a summary of ISA-L vs ISA-L-PC performance: [View Performance Charts](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/ISA-LvISA-L-PC.pdf)